TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 1 - Overview/1.1.6-the-restaurant-analogy/_index.md

 - The "dining area" is the Consumer layer.
 Look at the diagram below.
 It is where your customers' VMs live.
 - The "kitchen" is the Provider Layer.
 This is your infrastructure layer, where VMware and the hardware reside.

 Public cloud is part of the kitchen.
-Just because you no longer owns the infrastructure does not mean you can't take management responsibility.
+Just because you no longer own the infrastructure does not mean you can't take management responsibility.
 The structure of enterprise IT means the infrastructure team end up being held accountable.

 ![consumer vs provider layer demarcation](1.1.6-fig-1.png)